x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/monitoring/mail-flow-insights/alert-policy-and-its-configuration.md

 6. Click **Next**.
 7. Provide the name or email address of the alert notification recipients in the **Email recipients** box.
-8. From the **Daily notification limit** drop-down list, select daily-notification count.
+8. From the **Daily notification limit** drop-down list, select daily notification count.

 > [!NOTE]
 > Choosing the daily-notification count value is optional.